-A tenant reference letter is a document written by a previous or current landlord, property manager, supervisor, colleague, mentor or roommate to a new potential landlord.
-In principle, it fortifies the tenants’ claim to be responsible, reliable, financially stable individual.
-It shall make your case home stating that you have been a law-abiding tenant as well as pay rent timely and takes good care of the rental property.
+A tenant reference letter is a document written by a previous or current landlord, property manager, supervisor, colleague, mentor, or roommate to a new potential landlord.
+In principle, it fortifies the tenants’ claim to be responsible, reliable, financially stable individuals.
+It shall make your case home stating that you have been a law-abiding tenant as well as pay rent timely and take good care of the rental property.

 Chances are that landlord is likely to receive several reference letters against the property and will come to conclusion after leafing through them.
 You need to figure out who to select and who to not, to make your case appealing.

 Consider a flowing list we made to help you out in bringing your ace card for the bet.

 - The best of the lot is you the previous landlord.
 Your previous landlord has complete insight into your life as a tenant and can vouch for your claim to be a good tenant.

 - In case you lived in a large apartment community, the property manager can pretty well rise to the occasion to speak some valuable words on your behalf.
 Property managers are as good as the previous landlord.

 - Supervisors are next in line.
 They precisely might not know about your tenant history but they stand true witness to your conduct and character and are suitable to speak for you.

 - If you are not comfortable reaching out to your boss, your colleagues may replace their place.
 Just make sure to ask those who know you well and agree with your codes of life.